Exact critical-temperature bounds for two-dimensional Ising models: Kac--Ward matrices for selected lattices

-\emph{Matrix $W(\vec{k})$.} The Honeycomb lattice has coordination number $q=3$ and $N_{\rm u}=2$ sites in the unit cell.
-When embedded as a regular tiling (i.e. with hexagons with equal-length sides), we label the unit cell sites $a\in\{1,2\}$ and edges $\mu\in\{1,2,3\}$ according to the following schematic: \\ We have
+The Honeycomb lattice has coordination number $q=3$ and $N_{\rm u}=2$ sites in the unit cell.
+When embedded as a regular tiling (i.e. with hexagons with equal-length sides), we label the unit cell sites $a\in\{1,2\}$ and edges $\mu\in\{1,2,3\}$ according to the schematic below.\\ \\ We have

 The Bloch matrices for the unit-cell sites read

 The edge-connectivity matrices are

 We have